 Alaska Marine has 3 width categories

-Fares for RVs using Alaska and BC Ferries
+Fares for RVs using Alaska ferries or BC Ferries

-Regarding width, the Alaska Marine Highway imposes a surcharge equal to 25% of the vehicle fare to all wide vehicles; and a surcharge equal to 50% of the vehicle fare to extra wide vehicles
+Regarding width, the Alaska Marine ferries impose a surcharge equal to 25% of the vehicle fare to all wide vehicles; and a surcharge equal to 50% of the vehicle fare to extra wide vehicles

 BC Ferries imposes a flat fee for units wider than 86 or higher than 7'

 Propane Guidelines for RVs using the ferry systems